frappierer/AEMaaCS_postman_collection/README.md

 Together with the [Postman Runner](https://blog.postman.com/using-csv-and-json-files-in-the-postman-collection-runner/) its also a valid bulk edit/migration tool.

 # Collaboration
-If you want to add a CURL command, i guess its the easiest way to create an issue.
+If you want to add a CURL command, i guess its the easiest way to create an [Issue](https://github.com/frappierer/AEMaaCS_postman_collection/issues).
 I will add it to the collection.
 Please test it on a working cloud environment first (not localhost!).
 Also: if you notice commands do not work let me know as well.